jacecotton/viewable/README.md

 ### Constraints
 #### Pure views
-Views are meant to be a pure, static blueprint.
+Views are meant to be a pure, static blueprint (no `this`).
 Footguns can easily be reintroduced by reading/writing `window` or `document`, or using browser APIs directly.
 Instead, mediate through the component class, state assignment, and effects.

 #### No reactive lifecycle hooks
 Unlike `LitElement`, Viewable does not expose monolithic lifecycle hooks.